A duality of locally compact groups which does not involve the Haar measure: Representations with generator

 Now it remains to show that $U\in M\bar\otimes B(H)$, not just $U\in B(H\otimes K)$.
 This follows from the bicommutant theorem; we need to show that $U$ commutes with $(M\bar\otimes B(H))'= M'\bar\otimes \C$ \cite[11.2.16]{kadison}.
 Let $\phi\in M'$.
 Then for every $x,y\in H$ and every $a\in M$ we have $\mu_{\phi x,y}(a)=\langle a\phi x,y\rangle = \langle \phi ax,y\rangle = \langle ax,\phi^*y\rangle=\mu_{x,\phi^*y}$, so that $\mu_{\phi x,y} = \mu_{x,\phi^*y}$.
 Then

 so that $U$ commutes with $\phi\otimes \id$, and the theorem is proved. \epr

 A finite-dimensional version of this theorem was known long ago \cite[Proposition 1.5.7]{enock}.

-Now we see that the property of being standard does not depend on the particular choice of a basis, and by \cite[1.5.4]{enock} a representation quasiequivalent to a standard one is standard too (in particular, every representation is quasi-equivalent to its non-degenerate subrepresentation).
+From now on, we will use a known term {\it unitary representation} instead of {\it standard}.
+We see that the property of being unitary does not depend on the particular choice of a basis.